Addressing Health Disparities Among Oklahoma Minority and Rural Communities Through Clinical Research Education and Career Development

 The application will include a summary of career goals and research interests along with a research proposal and planned timeline for a career development or R-series award application.
 In addition, a letter of support must be included from the proposed primary mentor and the department chair or section chief agreeing to the time commitment required for the CRECD program.

-The applications will be reviewed by the CRECD Advisory Committee.
+The CRECD Advisory Committee will review the applications.
 The top four applicants will be invited to deliver a 30-minute oral presentation of their research goals, interests, and career development plans.

 Initiate a Phase II program application here: